goldpenguin93/aws-cli/awscli/examples/cloudformation/_package_description.rst

 To specify a local artifact in your template, specify a path to a local file or folder, as either an absolute or relative path.
 The relative path is a location that is relative to your template's location.
+If the paths are not relative to template's location, you can specify a different base directory using ``--base-dir`` option.

 For example, if your AWS Lambda function source code is in the ``/home/user/code/lambdafunction/`` folder, specify